mylastore/koa-api/README.md

 # Runs tests TODO
 npm run test

 # TODO need to refactor.
-But for now add type: module on the package.json before you run the following to seed users for testing the app. !important will rewrite MongoDB data
+But for now add type: module on the package.json before you run the following to seed users
+# for testing the app. !important it will rewrite MongoDB data & remove type: module from package.json after.
 npm run seed
 ```